You can travel safely while living with HIV.

-Taking a few simple steps before your trip can pay off, especially if you are headed to a developing country.
+Taking a few simple steps before your trip can pay off.
+Some countries have rules about medications.

 - Get vaccinated.
 Make sure your routine vaccines are up to date.
 Depending on where you are going, you may also need to get vaccinated against Hepatitis A, typhoid, yellow fever, or other infectious diseases.